maxilie/agent-roger/README.md

 ### Serves as an application rather than a high-level framework, but is still modular enough to be expanded upon.

-- Both you, the human, and your AI can define custom tasks and sub-tasks using simple JSON text.
+- Both you, the human, and your AI can define custom Tasks and sub-tasks using simple JSON text.
-- Each "stage" of a task's lifecycle has its own logic and variables, and it's simple to code new stages and use them to define a new task (as JSON).
+- Each "Stage" of a Task's lifecycle has its own logic and variables, and it's simple to code new Stages and use them to define a new Task (as JSON).

 ### Uses a _dynamic task tree_ instead of a queue: